rmuit/sharpspring-restapi/README.md

 'objects' parameters in REST API calls will have their custom property names translated automatically to the corresponding field system names.

-So, Say you have leads for your shoe store, with a custom field for shoe size which you created through the Sharpspring UI, whose system name came out as shoe_size_384c1e3eacbb3.
+Say you have leads for your shoe store, with a custom field for shoe size which you created through the Sharpspring UI, whose system name came out as shoe_size_384c1e3eacbb3.
 The following two examples are equivalent:
 ```php
 $api->createLead([